tablelandnetwork/docs/docs/fundamentals/about/general-faqs.md

 ## Do I need a blockchain wallet to use Tableland?

 If you want to create tables or mutate their values—yes!
-Tableland leverages the underlying blockchain for data management & user write permissions, so every _creation of_ or _mutation to_ a table must have an associated on-chain interaction.
-However, read queries can leverage the Tableland gateway, which is not on-chain operation and is served over HTTPS.
+Tableland leverages the underlying blockchain for data management & user write permissions, so every _creation of_ or _mutation to_ a table must have an associated onchain interaction.
+However, read queries can leverage the Tableland gateway, which is not onchain operation and is served over HTTPS.
 Hence, a wallet connection is not required for table reads.

 ## Does Tableland support mutable or immutable data?

 Both!
-With tableland's access control model, you get _mutable_ data (if you want) with _immutable_ on-chain access rules (if you want).
+With tableland's access control model, you get _mutable_ data (if you want) with _immutable_ onchain access rules (if you want).
 It’s highly flexible do adapt to each and every use case.

 ## What are some of the primary use cases for Tableland?